-Other examples of camp closures from Kenya suggest that refugeehosting regions may experience economic decline due to aid withdrawal and a loss of refugeerelated international investments.
-For example, after a temporary camp in the town of Lokichoggio was closed in 1992 and the camp relocated to Kakuma town, Lokichoggio struggled economically as a result of the loss of refugeebased operations.
+While Kakuma-Kalobeyei is still a refugee settlement, there is the ongoing prospect of Kakuma being elevated to the status of a municipality, which was initially planned for last year, but has not yet materialized.
+Other examples of camp closures from Kenya suggest that refugee-hosting regions may experience economic decline due to aid withdrawal and a loss of refugeerelated international investments.
+For example, after a temporary camp in the town of Lokichoggio was closed in 1992, and the camp relocated to Kakuma Town, Lokichoggio struggled economically due to the loss of refugee-based operations.
 In Turkana, one could imagine a similar challenge compounded by the loss of the significant international recognition and political capital the region has gained through its engagement with refugees.
-At the same time, the unique arrangement of the Kalobeyei settlement and its potential for city status could offer an important model for integrating refugees and hosts in camps and settlements even after they officially close.
+At the same time, the unique arrangement of the Kalobeyei Settlement and its potential for city status could offer an important model for integrating refugees and hosts in camps and settlements even after they officially close.